di/doneit/README.md

 Then setup the cron with the following line:

-    0 * * * * /doneit/waker.py 60 2>&1
+    0 * * * * /doneit/waker.py 2>&1

-This triggers the waker every hour on the hour and informs it to look back 60 minutes for email requests.
+This triggers the waker every hour on the hour.
 The 2>&1 is used to suppress emails from the cron.

 ## Logging
 Logs are logged at `/var/log/doneit.log`